Information Technology and Management

 Students who are not required to complete the Test of English as a Foreign Language (TOEFL) but have low scores on the GRE verbal may be required to complete an English evaluation.
 If students cannot pass the examination or evaluation they will be required to enroll in an appropriate PESL course and demonstrate proficiency at course completion.

 The program may offer accelerated courses for credit in several areas of information technology and management.
-(Students should see the definition of accelerated courses.)
+Students should see the definition of accelerated courses in this bulletin.

 Accelerated courses provide an opportunity for degree-seeking students at the university to complete graduate degree requirements in a shorter time period.
 If taken by non-degree seeking students, all courses may be later applied toward the Master of Information Technology and Management degree for those who apply and are accepted to the degree program.

 Applicants for admission to a professional masters degree must have earned a four-year bachelor's degree from an accredited institution with a minimum cumulative undergraduate GPA of 3.0/4.0.
-International applicants are required to submit a GRE score with a minimum score of 300 (combined quantitative and verbal), 151 quantitative, and 3.0 analytical writing and may be required to submit a TOEFL score (see Graduate Admission).
+International applicants are required to submit a GRE score with a minimum score of 300 (combined quantitative and verbal), 151 quantitative, and 3.0 analytical writing and may be required to submit a TOEFL score (see the Graduate Admission section).
 Admission as a non-degree student follows the university policy set forth in this bulletin.